maxoja/Note-Mills---LINE-Bot/README.md

 - Obtain your Evernote's `sandbox access token`
 - Obtain your LINE's `user id`, `channel access token`, and `channel secret`
 - Set them as environment variable as described in `/self doc/configs_guide.md`
 - You should be able to start the server by executing `python start.py` but with my knowledge, I am not sure how to let LINE platform access the webhook endpoint without deployment.
-So this will just make sure that it is runnable and it won't be functional.
+So this will just make sure that it is runnable but it won't be functional.

 #### Deploy to Heroku
 Please see `/self doc/deployment.txt`